simondrake/simondrake.github.io/_posts/2021-04-30-run-postfacto-on-any-cloud-provider.md

 [Postfacto](https://github.com/pivotal/postfacto) is an excellent tool for Sprint Retrospectives, but the deployment instructions are limited to four platforms (at the time of writing).

-If you only need a simple installation, it's entirely possible to get Postfacto running on amy Cloud Provider, and using Docker.
+If you only need a simple installation, it's entirely possible to get Postfacto running on any Cloud Provider, and using Docker.

 ## What you'll need